Nina von Maltzahn String Quartet Program

-The Curtis String Quartet Program admits young quartets of extraordinary promise who, at the time of their audition, have been formed for at least one year.
+The Nina von Maltzahn String Quartet Program at the Curtis Institute of Music admits young quartets of extraordinary promise who, at the time of their audition, have been formed for at least one year.
 Ensembles admitted into this two-year diploma program will consist of excellent musicians both individually and collectively, have clear aspirations for a career as a professional quartet, and demonstrate an affinity for Curtis’s “learn by doing” approach to artistic development.

 The quartet in residence performs two recitals annually and has coachings at least twice per week with a rotating group drawn from Curtis’s renowned faculty, who will carefully attend to the performance standards of the group.
 The ensemble is expected to perform in master classes for leading quartets and other artists who may visit Curtis.
 Quartet members will participate in concerts of contemporary music with the Curtis 20/21 Ensemble.